 A25.
 Most ACA requirements apply to insurers providing student health insurance coverage rather than directly to the SHS.
 Thus, the insurers will have most of the compliance obligations.
 The policies issued for insured student health insurance plans must comply with the ACA requirements unless specifically exempted from such requirement.

 There is considerable diversity in how colleges and universities design their student health insurance plans in order to meet their particular needs.
-Thus, colleges and universities (and their SHSs) should immediately initiate discussions with their insurance providers, benefits consultants and legal counsel to assess the ACA’s impact on their student health insurance plans and coordinate timely compliance.
+Thus, colleges and universities (and their SHSs) should engage in discussions with their insurance providers, benefits consultants and legal counsel to assess the ACA's impact on their student health insurance plans and coordinate timely compliance.

 A26.
-Starting in 2014, individuals (unless excluded or exempt) will be required to obtain “minimum essential health coverage” for themselves and their dependents or will have to pay a penalty.
+Starting in 2014, individuals (unless excluded or exempt) are required to obtain "minimum essential health coverage" for themselves and their dependents or they will have to pay a penalty.

 "Minimum essential health coverage" includes: